v-p-b/hexcalc/README.md

 - AND: `+` -> `&` and `-` -> `|`
 - XOR: Both `+` and `-` become `^`
 - DEC: Convert the currently displayed number to decimal (according to notation)
+- BIN: Convert the currently displayed number to binary (according to notation)
 - TWOS: Two's complement, because signed bytes in Java suck.
 This takes the currently displayed number as _8-bit_decimal_ and displays two's complement in _hexadecimal_!

 ### Challenge